 - The interface plate should include bolt holes for mounting and either two dowel pins or a dowel pin and a boss for accurate positioning on the customer tooling and Tool plate.
 The dowel and boss features prevent unwanted rotation. - Dowel pins must not extend out from the surface of the interface plate farther than the depth of the dowel holes in the Tool plate. - The thickness of the interface plate must be sufficient to provide the necessary thread engagement for the mounting bolts.
 Fasteners should meet minimum recommended engagement lengths while not exceeding the maximum available thread depth.
 Use of bolts that are too long can cause damage to the tool side changer. - The plate design must account for clearances required for Tool Changer module attachments and accessories. - If a boss is to be used on the interface plate, a boss of proper height and diameter must be machined into the interface plate to correspond with the recess in the Tool plate. - The interface plate must have a hole in its center for manually returning the locking mechanism to the unlocked position under adverse conditions (i.e. unintended loss of power and/or air pressure).
-The center access hole with a minimum diameter of 1" (25.4 mm) prevents debris from contaminating the locking mechanism.
-Greater protection is provided by leaving the race cover and grommet in place.
+The center access hole with a minimum diameter of 1" (25.4 mm) prevents debris from contaminating the locking mechanism. - Optional cover plate available for harsh environments or where application exposes locking mechanism to debris

-2.5 Tool Plate Installation
+2.5 Tool Plate Installation (includes Bolt-Down Plate)

-Tools required: 6 mm hex key, torque wrench
+Tools required: 8 mm, 10 mm, or 12 mm hex key, torque wrench